 Our activities with or on behalf of these groups are determined by and led by those who are currently experiencing or who have formerly experienced domestic violence and their respective communities.
 We focus primarily on survivor-led efforts which involve grassroots and community-based groups.

-Contact Danny Ho firstname.lastname@example.org for more information
+Contact Danny Ho firstname.lastname@example.org with questions.

 The Leadership Institute: Advocates of Color Conference